-Crispy Parmesan Ranch Roasted Potatoes – The BEST roasted potatoes you’ll ever eat!!
-Tender potatoes seasoned with ranch mix and topped with a CRISPY Parmesan breadcrumb topping!
+Crispy Ranch Potatoes — The BEST ranch roasted potatoes you’ll ever eat!!
+Tender potatoes seasoned with ranch mix and topped with a CRISPY breadcrumb topping!
 So DELICIOUS you don’t even need a main course!!

-These potatoes are buttery soft in the middle with slightly chewy exteriors and the crispy-crunchy buttery ranch-flavored breadcrumb topping, along with Parmesan cheese, is a total grand slam.
+These oven roasted ranch potatoes are buttery soft in the middle with slightly chewy exteriors and the crispy-crunchy buttery ranch-flavored breadcrumb topping, along with Parmesan cheese, is a total grand slam.

 I literally didn’t need anything else besides these blissful carb-heavy bites of comfort the day I made these.
 I ate them off the baking sheet and loved every second.
 No main course needed.

-This recipe is a smidge high maintenance as a roasted potato or vegetable goes because normally I just throw them on a sheet pan and forget about them, but this one does involve a bit of flipping and babysitting but so well worth it!
+This ranch red potatoes recipe is a smidge high maintenance as a roasted potato or vegetable goes because normally I just throw them on a sheet pan and forget about them, but this one does involve a bit of flipping and babysitting but so well worth it!

-Roast for 7 more minutes with a topping made from melted butter, panko Japanese-style breadcrumbs, and the remainder of the packet of ranch mix sprinkled over the top.
-This is where the crispy factor comes in and it’s to-die-for.
+- Roast for 7 more minutes with a topping made from melted butter, panko breadcrumbs, and the remainder of the packet of ranch mix sprinkled over the top.
+(This is where the crispy factor comes in and it’s to-die-for.
 I could just eat topping.
-Wish I was kidding.
+Wish I was kidding!)